pflanze/xmlhub-indexer/README.md

 away the name string and get all keys) and then compare the fingerprints (hex number string with spaces) on the screen.

-While care has been taken to try to make the `xmlhub-indexer` source code easy to understand (newbie-friendly), for `make-xmlhub-indexer-release` that goal has been dropped; it does use some advanced Rust features.
+While care has been taken to try to make the `xmlhub-build-index` source code easy to understand (newbie-friendly), for `make-xmlhub-indexer-release` that goal has been dropped; it does use some advanced Rust features.